ZecHub/zechub/site/contribute/Contributing_Guide.md

 ### Podcast - 2.5 ZEC per episode posted on ZecHub socials

 ZecHub made videos before, like a [News Show](https://www.youtube.com/watch?v=frTzwCWRNLs&t=434s).
 They stopped for now, but you can help.
 Do you have an idea for a news show, podcast, Twitter talk, or other video/audio thing?
-Tell us in Discord #video-content and we’ll talk :smile:
+Tell us in Discord #video-content and we will talk.

 Rewards for this type of content are a bit larger, so a proposal would need to be submitted to ZecHub's DAO before approving the spend.
 That process usually takes a week.